GTN-Quebec/lom2mlr/rationale.md

 ### Source

-The LOMv1.0 relationship `isbasedon` translates to source, that is `mlr2:DES1100` and optionally `mlr3:DES0600`.
+The LOMv1.0 relationship `isbasedon` translates to source, that is `mlr2:DES1100`.
 Identifiers are treated as usual (with a uuid-string for local catalogs, etc.)

     :::xml
     <relation>